mozilla/solitude/docs/topics/overall.rst

 Form errors in Solitude are given the namespace `mozilla`.

 An error contains the field the error occurred on and the message and code.
-It is possible for more than one error on a field.
-For a consistent interface use the code attribute.
+It is possible for more than one error to exist on a field.
+For a consistent interface use the `code` attribute.

 Example failure in form processing::